NandhiniKarvendhan/Todo-react-app/README.md

 # todo-react-app

-In this app the user can create TODO list.
+In this app the user can create TODO list using react.

 ## Screenshots